thewchan/uxf/README.md

 Imports go at the start of the file _after_ the header and _after_ any file-level comment, and _before_ any _ttype_ definitions.
 Each import must be on its own line and may not span lines.

+If a filename import has no path or a relative path, the import attempt will be made relative to the importing `.uxf` file.

 Any _ttype_ definition that follows an import will redefine any imported defintion of the same name.